MOSHE & THE ISSUES

 The US spends more on its military than the next 9 countries combined.
 The military is not an entitlement program with a revenue source (like Social Security & Medicare).
 US defense spending is a major source of our debt and precarious federal fiscal situation.
 It contributes to injury, death, an attitude of militarism globally, an image of confrontation, and the proliferation of weapons around the world.

-Here were the top ten military budgets of 2021:
+Here are the top ten military budgets of 2021:

 United States — $801 billion